 Our four-year environmental design degree is a strong, design-based education focused on understanding and interacting with built environments.
 If you’re interested in architecture-related careers, but not one as a licensed architect, this is the major for you.

-If you want to pursue licensure in the field of architecture, please consider the preprofessional bachelor’s degree in architecture followed by the professional master of architecture degree.
+If you want to pursue a professional license in the field of architecture, please consider our bachelor’s degrees in architecture and our master of architecture degree.

 At Ball State, students know their professors, and their professors know them.
 You will work closely with nationally recognized faculty who excel not only in the classroom but in their professions.
 Get to know them.